Introduction to Microsoft Defender for container registries

 |Required roles and permissions:||Security reader and Azure Container Registry roles and permissions|

-Security Center identifies Azure Resource Manager based ACR registries in your subscription and seamlessly provides Azure-native vulnerability assessment and management for your registry's images.
+Defender for Cloud identifies Azure Resource Manager based ACR registries in your subscription and seamlessly provides Azure-native vulnerability assessment and management for your registry's images.

-Azure Defender for container registries includes a vulnerability scanner to scan the images in your Azure Resource Manager-based Azure Container Registry registries and provide deeper visibility into your images' vulnerabilities.
+Microsoft Defender for container registries includes a vulnerability scanner to scan the images in your Azure Resource Manager-based Azure Container Registry registries and provide deeper visibility into your images' vulnerabilities.
 The integrated scanner is powered by Qualys, the industry-leading vulnerability scanning vendor.

 When are images scanned?